 The Tamahere Playcentre is next to Tamahere School at 57 Devine Rd.
 It offers a friendly, caring and fun learning environment for children from birth to school-age at sessions from 9am to midday on Mondays, Tuesdays and Fridays during school terms.
 It operates as a family co-operative.

 Visits and inquiries are welcome at the centre or on 07 856 6603.

 The popular, monthly Tamahere Country Market, held on the grounds of the central Tamahere, Anglican, St Stephen’s Church, is also a community and social hub.

-Go to the Directory A-Z page or scroll to the foot of this page for links to community groups, facilities and businesses in Tamahere.
+Go to the Directory A-Z page for links to community groups, facilities and businesses in Tamahere.

-Tamahere is in the Waikato parliamentary electorate, whose boundaries were newly drawn in 2007.
-Click the following link for the Waikato electorate profile
+Tamahere is in the Waikato parliamentary electorate, whose boundaries were newly drawn in 2014.
+Click the following link for the Waikato-Electorate-Profile (PDF)

 Tamahere residents on the Maori parliamentary electoral role are in the Hauraki-Waikato electorate.
-Click the following link for the Hauraki Waikato profile
+Click the following link for the Hauraki-Waikato-Electorate-Profile (PDF)

 Below is a map of Tamahere today.
 Take a virtual tour by clicking the ‘view larger map’ link below the map.
 Then read on for the history of Tamahere and its people.

 View Tamahere Place Map in a larger map